michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 #### Writing to Column-Oriented Storage

-* Column optimizations for reads make writes more difficult.
+* Column optimizations for reads make writes more difficult:
+	* Can't update-in-place with compressed columns without rewriting all the column files.
-* LSM-trees > B-trees for this.
+* LSM-trees > B-trees for this with in-memory store then written to disk.

 #### Aggregation: Data Cubes and Materialized Views

 * *Materialized aggregates*: cache some common aggregations of data (e.g. `COUNT`, `SUM`, `AVG`, `MIN`, etc.).
     * Can use a *materialized view*: the result of some query that's actually cached to disk.
     * When data updates, a materialized view needs to update because it is a denormalized copy of data.
-        * Make writes more expensive, which is why they're more common in data warehouses than OLTP.
+        * Make writes more expensive, which is why they're more common in data warehouses than OLTP databases.
     * *Data cube* or *OLAP cube*: store aggregate (e.g. `SUM`) of an attribute of all facts with some combiation of dimensions.
-See figure on pg.
+See Figure 3-12 on pg.
 102.

 ## Chapter 4 - Encoding and Evolution